 The LPA shall submit the Request for Construction Project (KDOT Form 1302) along with supporting information such as a project schedule, map, detailed estimate, TIP, award letter if not from BLP, etc. (See LPA Administered Project Schedule in the Forms and Documents area of the BLP LPA Administered Projects webpage for an example.)
-Once this information is received by BLP, the project shall be programmed.
+Once this information is received, BLP will verify the LPA is Pre-Project Certified (Pre-Project Certification Program, PPCP) and the project shall be programmed.
 After review, the BLP shall generate the Project Authorization (KDOT Form 883) and create the City/State Agreement.
 Non-infrastructure and procurement projects should use Form 1312.